 Character meals are bustling affairs held in hotels’ or theme parks’ largest full-service restaurants.
 During your meal, characters circulate around, and each of the three to five characters present will visit your table, arriving one at a time to interact with your family, pose for photos, and sign autographs.
 Here are some of our favorites:

 At Hollywood & Vine during breakfast and lunch, small children can meet Handy Manny, Sofia the First, Doc McStuffins, and Jake from the Disney Channel.
+At Minnie is at hand during Minnie’s Seasonal Dining and is joint by hosts dinner parties with her friends Mickey, Donald, Daisy, and Goofy.

 The 1900 Park Fare breakfast at the Grand Floridian is visited by Mary Poppins, Alice, Mad Hatter, Pooh, and Tigger.